andrebask/thesis/10 - chapter5.md

 	         (throw cex))))))
 ```

 The macro replaces the call to `call-with-continuation-barrier` with an exception handler that intercepts `ContinuationException`s.
 The exception handler extends the continuation with a new frame that when invoked throws an exception.
-Than  re-throws the original `ContinuationException` so that the original `call/cc` call is not affected.
+Then re-throws the original `ContinuationException` so that the original `call/cc` call is not affected.

 If we try the previous example using this time a continuation barrier, we get an error: